friendofsvelte/tipex/README.md

 > components are prioritized while rendering compared to their`slot`
 > equivalent.  [[Advanced Customization](https://tipex.pages.dev/customization#advanced-customization)]

-For `controlElement`, it renders `DefaultControls.svelte` by default, where you can pass `utilities` named slot to render your own extra controls.
-If you want to render your own set of controls, you can pass your own component to the `controlElement` prop.
+For `controlComponent`, it renders `DefaultControls.svelte` by default, where you can pass `utilities` named slot to render your own extra controls.
+If you want to render your own set of controls, you can pass your own component to the `controlComponent` prop.

 Accessing Editor Instance
 -------------------------